TeskaLabs/asab/doc/asab/metrics.rst

 Metrics service
 ===============
 Metrics document state of the application in a timescale manner.
-For further analysis, connect your ASAB application with a time-series database.
+For further analysis, connect your ASAB application to a time-series database.
 ASAB supports Influx and Prometheus databases.
 Default ASAB metrics counting web requests are provided together with :class:`WebService`.

 MetricsService
 --------------
-Create new metrics using MetricsService.
+Create new metrics using :class:`MetricsService`.

-Example of new counter initialization:
+Example of counter initialization:

 .. code:: python